 Director of Guest Experience

 A native of Paso Robles California, Alex joined Alma Rosa after managing the tasting room team at JUSTIN Vineyard and Winery, 2015’s Wine Star Award Winner - American Winery of the Year.
 Alex has studied Biology at the University of Maryland and is a Veteran of the U.S. Army, where he studied medicine.
 A jack of all trades, Alex has had the chance to travel the globe developing his skills in marketing, training, operational management and hospitality.

 During his career he has served proudly as goodwill ambassador while enlisted in the Army, representing his country both in the United States and abroad.
 He has also had the opportunity to work for both nonprofit companies as well as those listed in the fortune 500.
 He looks forward to sharing his passion for wine and customer service with you through our experiences at Alma Rosa.

 Nick de Luca

-Martin arrived from his native Mexico in 196X?
+Martin arrived from his native Mexico in 1968.
 He told his parents he was coming to the US to purchase a saddle for his horse, but the trip took new directions.
-After a few years trying to make it in Los Angeles, he travelled North to meet a cousin, who told him there was work in farming.
+He eventually travelled north to meet a cousin and get a job in farming.

-He got his first vineyard job at Sanford & Benedict Vineyard in 1975 and worked and lived on that vineyard for over 30 years.
-In 2014, Richard hired Martin once again, this time to run Alma Rosa’s small vineyard crew.
+Martin got his first vineyard job at Sanford & Benedict Vineyard in 1975 and worked and lived on that vineyard for over 30 years.
+In 2014, Richard hired Martin once again to run Alma Rosa’s small vineyard crew.
 Richard and Martin’s working relationship has yielded fantastic wines for over 38 years.